RainDongWong/gitlearn/readme.txt

-t is a version control system.
+t is a version control system.ddddd
-Git is free software.